blockades/scanner/README.md

 #### Bitcoin Daemon

 Follow the official documentation to install [bitcoin daemon](https://bitcoin.org/en/full-node#what-is-a-full-node).
+Ensure you follow the directions to install the **daemon**.
+The main bitcoin-qt client does not ship with the developer tools and bitcoin command line interface (bitcoin-cli) for the bitcoin server, which we need.

 For accessing the bitcoin server ensure that bitcoin.conf has the following options enabled.